 Greetings

 An opening line is another significant checkpoint for your potential recipient.
-At this stage, you are supposed to catch the recipient’s attention.
-Here’s why it’s of great importance to clearly point out to your recipients why they should continue reading your email.
+At this stage, you should catch the recipient’s attention.
+Here’s why you have to give the reasons to your recipients why they should continue reading your email.

 Here are some of the suggestions for your email opening line: